 No matter what your budget is, it’s easy to shop for the gardener on your list with these great ideas!

-When are the Best Day to do certain garden tasks?
+When are the Best Days to do certain gardening tasks?
 Check out our online Gardening Calendar!

 Whether you're heading to the Outback, or heading "out back” to garden, our Farmers' Almanac Outback Hat has you covered - literally!
 Made of 100% durable cotton, our hat will protect your noggin from the sun's harmful rays and keep those pesky black flies from making a meal of your scalp.
 Perfect for gardening, fishing, boating, or hiking the trails.